Member Login

 Those attending our Hybrid meetings in-person should enter through the main doors off of the parking lot.
 Enter using the south entrance from the parking lot.
 We meet in the Kinsmen Room, up the stairs and to the right.

 Meetings are held Wednesday mornings from 7:30 to 8:30.
-Please feel free to bring your own breakfast until catering resumes.
+Please feel free to bring your own breakfast.

 ROTARY LINKS